by Bill Atkinson

 This interaction is further enhanced by the controller’s ability in some systems to sense and monitor the welding arc characteristics in real time and make immediate changes to produce welds of amazing quality and repeatability.

-4. Multiple Processes – When discussing any form of orbital equipment, one of the prime factors to consider involves the modes of operation required for your welding operations.
+- Multiple Processes – When discussing any form of orbital welding equipment, one of the prime factors to consider involves the modes of operation required for your welding operations.
 Mechanized processes offered in orbital welders typically include GTAW, GMAW-S, GMAW-P, and FCAW.
-Any single welding system that provides multiple welding processes offers increased versatility to perform a wide range of work requirements, or to combine those processes in multi-process procedures that can be extremely important to productivity.
+Any single automatic welding machine that provides multiple welding processes offers increased versatility to perform a wide range of work requirements, or to combine those processes in multi-process procedures that can be extremely important to productivity.

-6. Safety – Due to ever increasing concerns in the workplace, the hazardous nature of hexavalent chrome exposure, flux fumes and other products of the welding process are being monitored and regulated more than ever before.
+- Safety – Due to ever-increasing concerns in the workplace, the hazardous nature of hexavalent chrome exposure, flux fumes, and other products of the welding process are being monitored and regulated more than ever before.
 Welding systems with advanced circuitry to reduce smoke and produce less spatter offer greatly reduced exposure levels that can improve the operator’s working conditions, save time through reduced compliance measures, and ensure a safer, healthier workplace.

-7. Performance – Orbital welding systems are available that perform with unprecedented levels of weld deposition, significantly impacting reducing project costs and time.
-Best of all, today’s high performance systems have proven that they can deliver very high travel and deposition rates while maintaining critical weld integrity and welding procedural compliance.
+- Performance – Orbital welding equipment is available that performs with unprecedented levels of weld deposition, significantly reducing project costs and time.
+Best of all, today’s high-performance systems have proven that they can deliver very high travel and deposition rates while maintaining critical weld integrity and welding procedural compliance.